-Emphasis of Matter
+Emphasis of Matter - Basis of Accounting

-As discussed in Note 1, the financial statements present only the governmental and fiduciary funds and do not purport to, and do not present fairly the financial position of the Town of Berkley, as of June 30, 2021, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America The Town has elected not to report certain required supplementary information.
+We draw your attention to Note 1, the financial statements present only governmental and fiduciary fund based financial statements and do not proport to, and do not present fairly the financial position of the Town of Berkley, as of June 30, 2023, the changes in its financial position, or, where applicable, its cash flows for the year then ended in accordance with accounting principles generally accepted in the United States of America.
+The Town has elected not to report certain required supplementary information.
 Our opinion is not modified with respect to these matters.